lkodinsson/MARS/Fantasy/Spellcasting.md

 **Range:** 10m
 **Target:** One or more creatures
-**Duration:** 30 minutes or 1 minute (for combatants)
-**Resist:** Willpower
+**Duration:** 1 minute (combatants), 30 minutes (stealth), 8 hours (trying to sleep) **Resist:** Willpower

 The targets succumb to a magical sleep.
-When cast on unsuspecting creatures they enter a deep sleep for duration of 30 minutes (long enough to count as a short rest).
-It is quite hard to wake creatures under this sleep unless they are attacked or dealt damage.
+When cast on unsuspecting creatures they enter a deep sleep for duration of 30 minutes (a short rest).
+It is challenging to wake creatures under this spell unless they are dealt damage.
+If the target was already trying to get to sleep, it lasts for 8 hours (a long rest).

+Creatures fall prone when they fall asleep.

-When cast on creatures in combat the active adrenaline in their body makes the sleep much more temporary, and only lasts for 1 minute.
+When cast on creatures in combat, the active adrenaline in their body makes the sleep lasts for only 1 minute.
 Additionally, every round they get a chance to resist and wake from the sleep at the start of their turn (except for their first turn while asleep).
-Attacking or dealing damage will automatically wake these creatures.
+Dealing damage to these creatures will automatically wake them.

-Creatures fall prone when they fall asleep.
 This spell's mana cost and difficulty increases by 2 for each additional creature you target.

 ## Speak with Animals